Cathey Crowell Sawyer

 Marketing and Communications Director

 Laura Kastenbauer is GVT’s Marketing and Communications Director.
 She received her Bachelor of Science in Management from UW-Superior and an Associate of Arts from Anoka Ramsey Community College.
 When she is not at GVT, Laura enjoys reading books, drinking coffee, exploring the outdoors, and delving into local history.
-She moved recently from Minnesota to Lewisburg with her husband and dog.
+She moved from Minnesota to Lewisburg with her husband and dog.

 Volunteer Director / House Manager